How Does the Instagram Algorithm Work in 2023?

 In Instagram’s own words, there is no monolithic algorithm.
 Instead, Instagram uses “a variety of algorithms, classifiers, and processes, each with its own purpose.”

 Back in 2010, Instagram was a photo-focused platform that chronologically delivered content to users.
-But as Instagram’s popularity exploded, users missed a majority of the posts in their Feeds.
+But as Instagram’s popularity exploded, users were missing a majority of the posts in their Feeds.
 To fix this problem, Instagram created its algorithm, which shows users the most relevant content.

-Since then, the platform has undergone several changes, including Instagram’s video-forward initiative, and algorithm updates.
-So, you may be wondering: how does the Instagram algorithm work today
+Since then, the platform has undergone several changes, including Instagram’s video-forward initiative and algorithm updates.
+While this information is great, you may be wondering: how does the Instagram algorithm work today

-Instagram uses an array of what they call “signals,” or data points, to determine what you see on your page.
-These signals include:
+Instagram uses an array of what they call “signals” to determine what you see on your page, including:

 • Your previous engagement on the platform.